 How to Store and Freeze Pancakes

-The best option for freezing any type of pancakes is to always start by letting the pancakes fully cool.
+The best option for freezing any type of pancake is to always start by letting the pancakes fully cool.
 Once they have cooled, place them on a baking sheet in the freezer for 2-3 hours until the outside of the pancakes are frozen.
-Then add them to a freezer safe bag.
+Then add them to a freezer-safe bag.
 This ensures they won't stick together in the freezer.

 These pancakes can be reheated in the microwave, in the toaster oven, or in a skillet.

 Have leftover Greek yogurt?
 Try making these Peanut Butter and Jelly Yogurt Bowls.